 FILING TAXES AS A DIGITAL NOMAD FROM ABROAD

-If you’re a digital nomad, chances are you won’t be in your home country come tax time.
+When you’re living a nomadic lifestyle, more often than not, you are not going to be at home when tax time comes.
 Just in case you thought you could delay filing, learn from my experience:

 When I first started traveling full-time, I was away from Canada for two years.
 With very little income to speak of (and more than enough deductions), I knew I wouldn’t owe any taxes in those years so I planned to wait and file both years’ taxes when I returned to Canada for a visit.